 - Thank you for being such an amazing role model.

 I have all the feels about his particular post.

-Two years ago (2015) I spent most of my summer in Lebanon visiting family and friends.
+Three years ago (2015) I spent most of my summer in Lebanon visiting family and friends.
 It still makes me smile when I mention my visit to anyone.
 I consider it to be the trip of a life time and I can’t wait to go back.